 - To inform policy debate, disseminate health information, and increase awareness of health as a public good and fundamental right.

-Since 1913, the Harvard School of Public Health has led the world in public health research and education.
+Since 1913, the Harvard T.H.
+Chan School of Public Health has led the world in public health research and education.
 It has guided an ever-expanding field and embodied the highest standards of scientific rigor and social commitment.
 Its landmark discoveries and world-class graduates have saved lives and lifted the burden of disease around the globe.

 The School traces its roots to public health activism at the turn of the last century, a time of energetic social reform.
-HSPH is the direct descendant of the first professional training program of public health in America, a joint venture forged in 1913 between Harvard University and the Massachusetts Institute of Technology, and known as the Harvard-MIT School for Health Officers.
+This School is the direct descendant of the first professional training program of public health in America, a joint venture forged in 1913 between Harvard University and the Massachusetts Institute of Technology, and known as the Harvard-MIT School for Health Officers.
 The partnership offered courses in preventive medicine at Harvard Medical School, sanitary engineering at Harvard University and allied subjects at MIT.

 Harvard’s Total Compensation Package